Montana Supreme Court upholds lower court ruling that allows gender-affirming care for minors

 Montana is one of at least 26 states that have passed bans on gender-affirming medical care for minors and most face lawsuits.
 Some bans have been temporarily blocked by courts, while others have been allowed to take effect.
 Fifteen states have enacted protections for gender-affirming medical care for minors.

+Two justices argued the court should have also clarified that discrimination on the basis of gender identity is a form of sex discrimination that is prohibited by the equal protection clause of the state constitution.

-Their parents said the law would violate their constitutional right to make medical decisions for their children and two medical providers said it would prevent them from providing effective and necessary care to their patients.
+The parents of the plaintiffs argued the law would violate their constitutional right to make medical decisions for their children and two medical providers said it would prevent them from providing effective and necessary care to their patients.

 “Montana’s ban is a direct assault on the freedom and well-being of transgender youth, their families, and their medical providers,” Malita Picasso, staff attorney for the American Civil Liberties Union, has said.

-Note: This story has been corrected to show that the U.S. Supreme Court heard arguments on the Tennessee ban earlier this month, not in June.